chrisswhitneyy/modelingToolKit/README.md

 In order to run the genetic algrothim the following Matlab package needs to be installed. https://www.mathworks.com/products/optimization.html

+### Matlab Parallel Toolbox
+In order to run many of programs devoloped for a HPC you will need this tool box installed.

 ## Directory Breakdown

 ## /Optimization